Thursday, December 30, 2021

 2. My car is running smoothly and gets great gas mileage.
 Additionally, the truck is running well, is almost paid off, and is a safe way for me to travel to Highlands.
 I am staying on top of all of my obligations when it comes to bills and general upkeep of the house and cars.

-3. Ordering groceries for curbside pick-up is saving me grocery money, not to mention stress from in-person shopping.
-Plus, we are eating only healthy foods that are intentional to the menus, i.e. no junk food.
-Also, less eating out, which is just fine.
+3. Ordering groceries for curbside pick-up is saving me grocery money, not to mention time.
+Plus, we are eating only healthy foods that are intentional to the menus.

 5. My attorney is moving right along with all of the necessary filing.
-The RV has not sold yet, but that may be a blessing in disguise as there is the matter of transferring its title.
-In any case, it isn't in my driveway, making me feel sad.
+The RV has not sold yet, but it isn't in my driveway, making me feel sad.
 She is also helping me write my will, and once that is done, I will breathe easier.
 I have my witnesses lined up to appear in front of a judge when we go to probate.
 Lets get this done.

 6. This week I talked to a counselor in person at work and it felt very cathartic.
 It inspired me to contact the EAP for my employer and get the ball rolling to see someone on a regular basis.